-'''

-Build configuration example 2 - created by the extract system

-cfq::type

-line 1

-ext.

-cfg::version

-1.0

-line 2

-dest::rootdir

-$HOME/example

-line 4

-bld::target

-foo.exe bar.exe

-line 6

-bld::tool::fc

-line 8

-ifc

-bld::tool::fflags -03

-line 9

-bld::tool::cc

-gcc

-line 10

-bld::tool::cflags

--03

-line 11

-line 12

-bld::tool::ld

-ifc

-bld::tool::ldflags -O3 -L$(HOME)/lib -legg -lham # line 13

-... and other declarations for repositories and source directories ...

-'''
+Build configuration example 2 - created by the extract system cfg::type ext # line 1 # line 2 cfg::version 1.0 # line 4 \$HOME/example dest bld::target foo.exe bar.exe # line 6 # line 8 bld::tool::fc ifort bld::tool::fflags # line 9 -03 # line 10 bld::tool::cc gcc bld::tool::cflags -03 # line 11 bld::tool::ldflags -O3 -L\$(HOME)/lib -legg -lham # line 13 ... and other declarations for source locations ...

 It is easy to note the similarities and differences between example 1 and example 2.
 Example 2 is an extract configuration file.
 It extracts to a destination root directory that will become the root directory of the build.
-Line 6 to line 13 are the same declarations, except that they are now prefixed with "BLD::" In an extract configuration file, any lines prefixed with "BLD::" means that they are build configuration setting.
-These lines are "ignored" by the extract system but are parsed down to the output build configuration file, with the

-"BLD::" prefix removed.
+Line 6 to line 13 are the same declarations, except that they are now prefixed with "BLD::".
+In an extract configuration file, any lines prefixed with "BLD::" means that they are build configuration setting.
+These lines are "ignored" by the extract system but are parsed down to the output build configuration file, with the "BLD::" prefix removed.
 (Note: the "BLD::" prefix is optional for declarations in a build configuration file.)

 N.B.
-If you use the extract system to mirror an extraction to a remote machine, the extract system will assume that the root directory of the remote destination is the root directory of the build, and that the build will be carried out in the remote machine.
+If you use the extract system to mirror an extract to an alternate location, the extract system will assume that the root directory of the alternate destination is the root directory of the build, and that the build will be carried out in that destination.